mateustoin/Roadmap-to-Embedded-Engineering/README.md

 To work serious with embedded systems, some preparation is necessary, in order to achieve the knowledge needed to work with both universes: **software and hardware**.

-> Nota para quem não fala inglês: Um dos principais requisitos exigidos na maioria dos cargos oferecidos na área é um conhecimento em inglês suficientemente bom para falar e escrever, no mínimo.
+> **Nota para quem não fala inglês:** Um dos principais requisitos exigidos na maioria dos cargos oferecidos na área é um conhecimento em inglês suficientemente bom para falar e escrever, no mínimo.
 Por este motivo o repositório e tudo que for escrito será em inglês, não só para incentivar a leitura e aumentar o alcance dos temas abordados, mas também para que eu mesmo pratique a escrita dia após dia.

-> Note to non english speakers: One of the main requisites that are required in jobs and internships is english.
+> **Note to non english speakers:** One of the main requisites that are required in jobs and internships is english.
 At least you need to speak and write.
 That's the reason this repository is being written in english, not only to increase reach, but for me either to train english everyday.

-## How will this works
+## Goals

 The main goal here is to study most of the things needed to work with embedded engineering.
 With a lot of research I've done a collection of subjects that we need to know.
 Based on what professionals in the field says and what internships and junior jobs asks, we'll study the main topics in order to be prepared.

-## Goals
+### How will this works

 We are going to explore two main subjects: **software** and **hardware**.
-This repository structure will be divided in directories, which every one will have their own *README* with links to access courses, indications of books, articles and examples of the exercises that I'll do and document.
+This repository structure will be divided in directories, which every one will have their own *README* with links to access **courses, indications of books, articles and examples of the exercises** that I'll do and document.

 This repository should be updated a lot, in order to give you the best way to learn all of the subjects that will be learned.